Mount Tianzhu

 Tianzhu Mountain or Mount Tianzhu (天柱山 (Tiānzhù Shān, Heaven pillar mount)) is a mountain in Anhui, China.
-Tianzhu Mountain is also called Mount Wan (皖山 (Wǎn Shān)), from which the provincial abbreviation for Anhui ("Wan") derives.
-Ancient names of the mountain include Mount Huo 霍山, Mount Heng 衡山 (not to be confused with Mount Heng in Hunan Province), and Taiyue 太岳.
+Tianzhu Mountain is also called Mount Wan (皖山 (Wǎn Shān)), from which the provincial abbreviation for Anhui (Wan) derives.
+Ancient names of the mountain include Mount Huo (霍山), Mount Heng (衡山) (not to be confused with Mount Heng in Hunan Province), and Taiyue (太岳).

-The mountain is located in Qianshan County, Anqing City.
-Tianzhu Mountain has 45 peaks which are collectively 1000 meters above sea level.
+The mountain is located in Qianshan County, Anqing.
+Tianzhu Mountain has 45 peaks over 1000 meters above sea level.
 Its highest point has an elevation of 1760 m.
-There are two paths to reach the top, either from the east or from the west; many will try the west path first because it is the easier one.
+There are two paths to reach the top, from the east and from the west; the western path is the easier one.

+Sights

-The mountain has natural landscapes such as spectacular peaks and rocks, secluded caves, and canyons.
+The mountain area includes secluded caves and canyons.

-One of the famous sites is the Mystery Valley (神秘谷 (Shénmì Gǔ)).
+One of the most famous sites is the Mystery Valley (神秘谷 (Shénmì Gǔ)).
 It is a maze-like valley formed by the rocks falling from the mountain.
 The valley has 53 caves, which form a very complicated maze.

 Subsequently certified as a National Geopark, and then as a regional geopark (Asia Pacific Geopark Network), it was admitted as a UNESCO Global Geopark in 2011.